mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 body that contains the recipient's and sender's email addresses, the subject and the actual message.
 The API key that Sendgrid provides and uses to ensure the request comes from a subscribed user – and which one – is sent as a bearer token in the `Authorization` header.
-That key is also the only reason really why we can't just call the Sendgrid API directly from the browser – if we included the key in the website's source, we'd be making it publicly available and everyone could use it to send emails via our Sendgrid account.
+That key is also the only real reason why we can't just call the Sendgrid API directly from the browser – if we included the key in the website's source, we'd be making it publicly available and everyone could use it to send emails via our Sendgrid account.
 So we need to keep the